survivejs/react-book/manuscript/drafts/understanding_configuration.md

-# Understanding Webpack Configuration
+# Understanding webpack Configuration

-One of the keys to understanding Webpack and mastering it is to have a good idea of how its configuration works.
+One of the keys to understanding webpack and mastering it is to have a good idea of how its configuration works.
 Even though we have touched at various bits of it already, it doesn't hurt to look into it more detail.

 [The official documentation](https://webpack.github.io/docs/configuration.html) covers every piece of it in case you are interested in some particular part.
 Here I'll go through the important parts and how they relate to each other.